EmbraceLife/fastai_treasures/my_workstation/my-v2/README.md

 <details><summary>oneliner</summary>
 <p>
-return the nice representation of docs and source link to nbviewer
+return the nice representation of docs and source link to nbview

+personally this is most useful:

+1. inline doc nice printed
+2. html link to latest source and doc in nbreview
+3. atom: shift+cmd+F => find the source code in my .py file to run and test

 </p>
 </details>